Positivity of Intersections and Tameness of Almost Complex 4-manifolds: Introduction

+Corollary~\ref{Hausdorff_crl} is more difficult to prove than it might first appear.
+One is tempted to take a limit, but a Hausdorff limit does not generally preserve homology class, and a limit as currents without a bound on area will generally result in a (singular) complex cycle, not a curve.\\

-If a pseudoholomorphic curve varies in a large family, then integration along the fiber allows one to define a well-behaved Poincaré dual 2-form, which would imply Theorems \ref{Curves2Symp_thm}, \ref{PosInter_thm}, and \ref{stable_pos_int_thm}.
+We now briefly remark on the proof.
+If a pseudoholomorphic curve varies in a large family, then integration along the fiber allows one to define a well-behaved Poincaré dual 2-form, which would imply Theorems \ref{Curves2Symp_thm}, \ref{PosInter_thm}, and \ref{stable_pos_int_thm} via Proposition~\ref{taming_prp}.
 However, a pseudoholomorphic curve might not vary in a family of pseudoholomorphic curves.
 We resolve this issue by allowing the curves in the family to fail to be pseudoholomorphic on a small prescribed disk.
-This allows every pseudoholomorphic curve to vary in an arbitrarily large family, while retaining a great deal of control over the resulting Poincaré dual form.\\
+This allows every pseudoholomorphic curve to vary in an arbitrarily large family, while retaining a great deal of control over the resulting Poincaré dual form.
+This argument is the key step in the proof of Proposition~\ref{PD_prp}, which quickly implies all of the main results of this paper and should be of independent interest.
+In fact, one can prove Theorem~\ref{Curves2Symp_thm} directly from Proposition~\ref{PD_prp} by adding together a suitable collection of Poincaré dual forms to yield a symplectic form; this method avoids the use of complex cycles.\\

+The outline of the paper is as follows.
 In Section \ref{remarks_sec}, we discuss possible extensions of the main results of this paper, as well as their connection to other work.
-In Section \ref{prelim_sec}, we recall some basics from the theory of currents, particularly those concerning integration along the fiber.
+In Section \ref{prelim_sec}, we recall some basics from the theory of currents.
 In Section \ref{deformation_sec}, we recall the deformation theory of pseudoholomorphic curves and state Proposition \ref{CurveMS_prp}, which describes the flexibility of pseudoholomorphic curves with boundary.
 It is proved in the appendix.
 In Section \ref{PD_sec}, we prove Proposition \ref{PD_prp}, which constructs a Poincaré dual to a pseudoholomorphic curve.
 Theorems~\ref{Curves2Symp_thm}, \ref{PosInter_thm}, and \ref{stable_pos_int_thm} follow quickly from Proposition~\ref{PD_prp} and are proved in Section \ref{main_proofs_sec}.\\

-\textbf{Acknowledgements.} The author is thankful to Eric Bedford, Dennis Sullivan, Dror Varolin, and Scott Wilson for helpful conversations and to Aleksey Zinger for his assistance with writing the appendix.
+\textbf{Acknowledgements.} The author is thankful to Eric Bedford, Dennis Sullivan, Dror Varolin, and Scott Wilson for helpful conversations, to Ethan Addison for his comments on an earlier draft, and to Aleksey Zinger for his great help with the exposition, especially in the appendix.
+The author is also grateful to the anonymous reviewer for a thorough report that significantly improved the clarity of writing, particularly of the introduction and Section~\ref{PD_sec}.